saashqdev/kubeworkz-front/lib/cloud-ui-internal/src/u-date-custom-picker.vue/README.md

 export default {
     data() {
         return {
-            // Note that this value cannot be synchronized, and all values ​​must be manually bound to events.
+            // Note that this value cannot be synchronized, and all values   must be manually bound to events.
             date: {
                 startTime: new Date('2018-08-20').getTime() - 24 * 60 * 60 * 1000,
                 endTime: new Date('2018-08-20').getTime(),